ABOUT US

 We are part of the Department of Hearing and Speech Sciences at the University of Maryland, College Park

 The primary focus of Dr. Faroqi-Shah's research is the production of language, specifically difficulties in language production arising from damage to the brain (a condition called aphasia).
 The long term goal of her research is to help persons with aphasia to achieve their maximum speaking potential by studying neural plasticity following speech-language therapy (especially on verbs and sentences).
 She is also interested in bilingualism and multicultural issues.
+Dr. Faroqi-Shah joined the faculty of Hearing and Speech Sciences at the University of Maryland in 2005.

-Aya is a freshman majoring in Public Health Science.
+Aya is a sophomore majoring in Public Health Science.
 She hopes to pursue a career in the medical field as a board-certified surgeon.
 Besides conducting research in the lab, she is a part of the Women Surgical Society and Red Cross Club

 Cordellia is a premedical student majoring in Spanish.
 In the future, she hopes to use her language skills and cultural awareness to interact with a diverse patient population.